microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - Programmatically generated rows/cells will will be created using [repeat directives](https://fast.design/docs/fast-element/using-directives#the-repeat-directive).

-- Individual cells can be customized using by passing a custom `ViewTemplate` through the `DataGridColumn` interface for the column in question.
+- Individual cells can be customized using by passing a custom `ViewTemplate` through the `ColumnDefinition` interface for the column in question.
 These templates are rendered in the light DOM within the cell so that authors can create custom cells with interactive elements.

 ### Accessibility